lanl/bueno/examples/build-and-run/README.md

 # Build And Run

 ## Build
-Previous examples used only the bueno's `run` feature.
-This example, however, explores bueno's `build` command.
-We will start by building a container image for `nbody`, our example MPI application.
+Previous examples used only bueno's `none` image activator.
+This example, however, explores using bueno's `charliecloud` image activator.
+We will start by building a container image using Charliecloud for `nbody`, our example MPI application.
 ```
-bueno build -s Dockerfile.mpich -t nbody
+ch-build2dir --force -t nbody-img -f ./Dockerfile.mpich . .
 ```
-Once completed, there will be a new tarball in the working directory.
-We will use this image when executing the bueno run script.
+Once completed, there will be a new directory named `nbody-img` in the working directory.
+We will use the contents of this directory when executing the bueno run script.

 ---